yunanyue/learngit/readme.txt

-git is a distributed version control system. git is free software distributed   under the GPL. git has a mutable index called stage. git tracks changes. creating a new branch is quick AND Simlple. add merge
+git is a distributed version control system. git is free a software distributed   under the GPL. git has a mutable index called stage. git tracks changes. creating a new branch is quick AND Simlple. add merge add branch yu